-- 1) The function of the International Court of Arbitration of the International Chamber of Commerce (the "Court") is to ensure the application of the Rules of Arbitration of the International Chamber of Commerce, and it has all the necessary powers for that purpose. - 2) As an autonomous body, it carries out these functions in complete independence from the ICC and its organs. - 3) Its members are independent from the ICC National Committees and Groups.
+- 1. The function of the International Court of Arbitration of the International Chamber of Commerce (the "Court") is to ensure the application of the Rules of Arbitration of ICC, and it has all the necessary powers for that purpose. - 2.
+As an autonomous body, it carries out these functions in complete independence from ICC and its organs. - 3.
+Its members are independent from the ICC National Committees and Groups.